Creating a Safe Sleep Space for Babies

 Research shows crib bumpers increase the risk of serious injury or death.
 Many babies are unable to pull away from a soft bumper pad, which can lead to suffocation, strangulation or entrapment.
 In fact, the Safe Sleep for Babies Act prohibits the manufacture and sale of crib bumpers in the United States.

-And the truth is, crib bumpers aren’t needed.
 Before crib safety was regulated, many parents used crib bumpers or bumper pads to prevent their baby from getting stuck between crib slats that were too far apart.
-Today’s cribs must meet stringent safety standards, so the slats no longer pose a danger.
-If you’re looking for a safe crib bumper alternative, the safest option is to avoid them altogether.
+Today’s cribs must meet strict safety standards, so crib bumpers aren’t necessary.

-Crib monitors are an important safety tool that give many new parents peace of mind.
-However, cords from crib monitors have been known to cause strangulation.
-If you decide to use a crib monitor, place it at least 3 feet away from any part of your baby’s sleep space.
-Never attach a crib monitor to the inside of the crib or on the rim or rungs.
+Baby monitors are an important safety tool that give many new parents peace of mind.
+However, cords from baby monitors have been known to cause strangulation.
+If you decide to use a baby monitor, place it at least 3 feet away from any part of your baby’s sleep space.
+Never attach a baby monitor to the inside of the crib or on the rim or rungs.

 The same rules apply to any items with cords.
 Ensure your baby’s sleep space is at least 3 feet away from drapes, blinds, lights or wall-mounted accessories that have cables attached.